skip to content

 Please ensure that you upload your Curriculum Vitae (CV) and a covering letter in the Upload section of the online application.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.
 Please submit your application by midnight on the closing date.

-If you have any questions about this vacancy or the application process, please contact: Kimberly Cole, email: div-f@eng.cam.ac.uk
+If you have any questions about this vacancy please contact Professor A C Ferrari, for questions on the application process, please contact: Alina Pupynina the Graphene Centre Administrator (admin@graphene.cam.ac.uk).

-Please quote reference NM40984 on your application and in any correspondence about this vacancy.
+Please quote reference NM45106 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.